 Constipation can have any number of root causes.
 A primary cause of constipation is a diet consisting of foods high in fat and sugar.
 This type of diet deprives the intestines of dietary fiber that helps promote bowel movements.
 Other dietary causes of constipation include not drinking enough fluids, or eating large amounts of dairy products.

 One of the most important ways to prevent constipation is to increase fiber in your diet.
 Fiber is a carbohydrate that our bodies cannot digest, which is a good thing.
 Fiber is found in different amounts in all plants that we eat.
-It passes through our digestive system, absorbs water and increases the bulk of our stool making it easier to have a bowel movement.
+It passes through our digestive system, absorbs water, and increases the bulk of our stool making it easier to have a bowel movement.

 Remember that your body needs at least 25-40 grams of fiber a day.
-People that constipate easily need higher amounts.
-However the average American eats way less than half the suggested daily intake of fiber.
+People that constipate often need higher amounts.That said, the average American eats less than half the suggested daily intake of fiber.
 You should come up with a daily fiber plan that works for you and leads you to have bowel movements that are quick and easy.

-Some foods, such as prunes, have some fiber, but they also stimulate the colon; therefore, it is this laxative effect that makes people have a bowel movement after eating prunes or drinking prune juice.
+Some foods, such as prunes, are packed with fiber, but they also stimulate the colon; therefore, it is this laxative effect that makes people have a bowel movement after eating prunes or drinking prune juice.
 Occasional use of small amounts of a laxative is typically not harmful, however, using them often can make you develop a dependence or have negative, even potentially dangerous complications.
 It is very important to discuss all changes in your diet or medications you plan to take with your doctor.

 At the same time as increasing fiber and water intake, you need to make sure you are pooping in the way our bodies were designed to poop.
-Putting a stool under your feet while pooping can bring back the correct pooping position.
+Putting a toilet stool under your feet while pooping can bring back the correct pooping position.
 Our bodies are meant to poop in a squatting position, as it straightens out our rectum, which is the final storage area of the poop.
 Straightening the rectum allows it to empty properly.
 This brings up your knees, puts you into more of a squatting position and helps you to more easily pass the stool, allowing it to flow out instead of having to push it out.

 Finally, it is very important not to spend more than 1-2 minutes on the toilet.
 Make sure you only sit down on the toilet when the poop is ready to come out instead of sitting there and waiting for something to happen. ~Dr. Tejirian

-Eat More Foods High in Fiber – by increasing your intake of foods high in fiber, you can significantly reduce your chances of developing constipation and other colon-related problems.
+Eat More Foods High in Fiber: By increasing your intake of foods high in fiber, you can significantly reduce your chances of developing constipation and other colon-related problems.

-Take a Probiotic Supplement – probiotics will help introduce beneficial bacteria to your gut. ~Dr. Group
+Take a Probiotic Supplement: Probiotics will help introduce beneficial bacteria to your gut. ~Dr. Group

-1. Hydrate with at least 8 cups of water a day.
+- Hydrate with at least 8 cups of water a day.

-2. Move your body every day.
+- Move your body every day.

-3. Get plenty of sleep.
+- Get plenty of sleep.

-4. Spend time each day doing something that brings you joy and peace, such as meditation.
+- Spend time each day doing something that brings you joy and peace, such as meditation.

 The best way to prevent constipation is to first adopt healthy dietary habits.
 Drink enough fluids (8 glasses a day), eat fiber, and exercise regularly.
 Try to consume about 14 grams of fiber for every 1,000 calories.
 Poop when the urge comes, usually at the same time every day — most people go in the morning.
 Give yourself the time to poop. ~Healthline

 Probiotics: Yogurt and kefir make for an excellent breakfast, whether consumed as is or mixed with your favorite breakfast cereal or grain-free granola.
-The probiotic strains of Lactobacillus and Bifidobacterium encourage healthy bowels which translate to easier evacuation.
+The probiotic strains of Lactobacillus and Bifidobacterium encourage healthy bowels, which translate to easier evacuation.
 People who regularly consume probiotics enjoy increased frequency, better stool consistency, and a reduced digestive transit time.

 Water: Staying hydrated facilitates digestion and supports muscle function.
 When the body receives enough water, the digestive system can process nutrients and move wastes along smoothly.
 But how much water is enough?
-Always get a drink whenever you feel thirsty for starters.
+Always get a drink whenever you feel thirsty.
 Generally, you should divide your body weight in half, take that number and drink that many ounces of water.
 You may need to alter this based on your individual needs and activity level.

 Prune Juice and Prunes: Prunes are high in fiber and sorbitol, a carbohydrate the body digests slowly.
 As the fiber and sorbitol move along the intestines, they collect water which softens fecal matter.
 Start with an 8 oz glass of prune juice or 2-3 prunes.
-Give them a little time to work before trying more as too much fiber and sorbitol can cause bloating, gas and diarrhea.
+Give them a little time to work before trying more as too much fiber and sorbitol can cause bloating, gas, and diarrhea.